lyndsysimon/.com/content/articles/pycon_drama.rst

 specific situation has caused me to examine how I feel about the issue in far greater depth that I otherwise would have.

-First, as you undoubtably know if you know me personally, I'm an extreme libertarian - an `Anarcho-Capitalist`_.
+First, as you doubtless know if you know me personally, I'm an extreme libertarian - an `Anarcho-Capitalist`_.
 I abhor the initiation of violence, and view politics through that lens.
 I'm predisposed towards solutions where mutual benefit is the result and minimal coercion is required.
 With that in mind, the